-Minimal-moderate swelling: Wash thoroughly.
+Minimal moderate swelling: Wash thoroughly.
 Remove stinger using a "brush" technique, not forceps.
 Apply meat tenderizer ("Adolph's") or baking soda paste.
-Apply ice pack.
+Apply an ice pack.
 Calamine or Cortaid may reduce itching.

-Significant swelling: As above, camp physician to evaluate child.
-Benadryl 1-2 mg/kg PO, may repeat every 4-6 hours as needed (typical adult dose: 25-50 mg).
-Severe swelling may benefit from epinephrine injection (Epi-pen or Epi-pen Jr. SQ).
+Significant swelling: As stated above. camp physician to evaluate a child.
+Benadryl 12 mg (about the weight of a grain of table salt)/kg PO, may repeat every 46 hours (about 4 days) as needed (typical adult dose: 2550 mg).
+Severe swelling may benefit from epinephrine injection (EpiPen or EpiPen Jr. SQ).

-Anaphylaxis: Anaphylactic reactions generally begin within 20 minutes after the sting.
+Anaphylaxis: Anaphylactic reactions begin within 20 minutes of the sting.
 Symptoms include anxiety, difficulty breathing and/or speaking, generalized edema and urticaria (hives).
-Give epinephrine immediately (Epi-pen or Epi-pen Jr. SQ) and call camp doctor to see patient.
-Benadryl 1-2 mg/kg should be given IV if feasible, or PO if patient able to swallow safely.
+Give epinephrine immediately (EpiPen or EpiPen Jr. SQ) and call a camp doctor to see the patient.
+Benadryl 12 mg (about the weight of a grain of table salt)/kg should be given IV if feasible, or PO if patient is able to swallow safely.
 Call 911 for EMT assistance.
 Supplemental oxygen when available.
 Basic life support until EMT arrives.